dthommes/RoboSpring/README.md

 ## Get a reference to the Android Context
 You can get a reference to the Android application context to inject it into your Spring Beans easily.
-The Android application context is pre-defined in RoboSpring's Spring context under the name 'androidContext'.
+The Android application context is pre-defined in RoboSpring's Spring context under the name `androidContext`.
 So e.g. you can do the following:

 ```java